kyleparran/MMM_Homework_4/hw_4_writeup.md

 ### Data and Preprocessing

+We follow the same simple sequence of steps the code uses to turn raw minutely LOB data into daily inputs and outputs.
+The list below is the exact order applied in training, evaluation, and synthesis.

-- Full-day selection: only days with exactly 265 minutes are used.
+1. Select full trading days: keep only days with exactly 265 minutes.
-- Feature slice: the GAN uses 20 LOB features from the minutely data (columns 5–24 in the raw frame — SP/BP/SV/BV across levels 1–5 and related variables), matching the training/testing code.
+2. Slice features: use 20 columns from the raw frame (columns 5 to 24; SP, BP, SV, BV across levels 1 to 5, and related variables).
-- Transform and normalization: `log1p` is applied to the last 10 volume-related columns.
-Each day is then normalized by its own mean and standard deviation; synthesis in Q3 inverts these steps to recover raw scale.
-- Splits: training months are 2023‑10/11/12; evaluation uses held‑out months 2024‑01/02/03.
+3. Apply transforms: take `log1p` on the 10 volume related columns.
+4. Normalize per day: subtract the day’s mean and divide by twice the day’s standard deviation; later (Q3) invert using the same per day statistics and `expm1` on the last 10 columns to recover raw scale.
+5. Train/test split: train on 2023-10/11/12; evaluate and score on 2024-01/02/03.

 ### Training behavior (loss curves)